bigscience-workshop/Megatron-DeepSpeed/README.md

 ## GPT Pretraining

 The `examples/pretrain_gpt.sh` script runs single GPU 345M parameter GPT pretraining.
-As mentioned above, single GPU training is primarily intended for debugging purposes, as the code is optimized for distributed training.
+Debugging is the primary use for single GPU training, as the code base and command line arguments are optimized for highly distributed training.
+Most of the arguments are fairly self-explanatory.
+By default, the learning rate decays linearly over the training iterations starting at `--lr` to a minimum set by `--min-lr` over `--lr-decay-iters` iterations.
+The fraction of training iterations used for warmup is set by `--lr-warmup-fraction`.
+While this is single GPU training, the batch size specified by `--micro-batch-size` is a single forward-backward path batch-size and the code will perform gradient accumulation steps until it reaches `global-batch-size` whcih is the batch size per iteration.

+The data is partitioned into a 949:50:1 ratio for training/validation/test sets (default is 969:30:1).
+This partitioning happens on the fly, but is consistent across runs with the same random seed (1234 by default, or specified manually with `--seed`).
+We use `train-iters` as the training iterations requested.
+Alternatively, one can provide `--train-samples` which is total number of samples to train on.
+If this option is present, then instead of providing `--lr-decay-iters`, one will need to provide `--lr-decay-samples`.

+The logging, checkpoint-saving, and evaluation intervals are specified.
+Checkpointing the activations facilitates the training of larger models and/or batches.
+Note that the `--data-path` now includes the additional `_text_sentence` suffix added in preprocessing, but does not include the file extensions.

-It follows largely the same format as the previous BERT script with a few notable differences: the tokenization scheme used is BPE (which requires a merge table and a `json` vocabulary file) instead of WordPiece, the model architecture allows for longer sequences (note that the max position embedding must be greater than or equal to the maximum sequence length), and the `--lr-decay-style` has been set to cosine decay.
+The tokenization scheme used is BPE (which requires a merge table and a `json` vocabulary file), the model architecture allows for longer sequences (note that the max position embedding must be greater than or equal to the maximum sequence length), and the `--lr-decay-style` has been set to cosine decay.
 Note that the `--data-path` now includes the additional `_text_document` suffix added in preprocessing, but does not include the file extensions.

+However, as you will see below you will learn that DeepSpeed requires a distributed enviroment even with a single GPU.
+Therefore, **instead refer to [pretrain_gpt_single_node.sh](example/pretrain_gpt_single_node.sh), which will work with this repo**.

 ```
 CHECKPOINT_PATH=checkpoints/gpt2